 We have historically complemented our organic development of new centers and hospitals through the selective acquisition of hospital businesses in China and overseas or assets or the formation of joint ventures, and we may continue to do so in the future.
-For example, in December 2012, we acquired 19.98% of equity interest in The University of Texas MD Anderson Cancer Center Proton Therapy Center, or the MD Anderson Proton Therapy Center, a leading proton treatment center in the world, and later in August 2015, we acquired an additional 7.04% of its equity interest from an existing owner of the general partner.
+For example, in December 2012, we acquired 19.98% of equity interest in The University of Texas MD Anderson Cancer Center Proton Therapy Center (the "MD Anderson Proton Therapy Center"), a leading proton treatment center in the world, and later in August 2015, we acquired an additional 7.04% of its equity interest.
 In April 2015, we acquired 100% of the equity interest in Concord Healthcare Singapore Pte.
-Ltd., or Concord Cancer Hospital, from Fortis Healthcare International Pte.
-Limited.
-In January 2016, we acquired 100% equity interest in Beijing Century Friendship Science & Technology Development Co., Ltd., which owns 55% of our Beijing Proton Medical Center, from Chang'an Information Industry (Group) Co., Ltd. The identification of suitable acquisition targets or joint venture candidates can be difficult, time consuming and costly, and we may not be able to successfully capitalize on identified opportunities.
-We may not be able to continue to grow our business as anticipated if we are unable to successfully identify and complete potential acquisitions in the future.
-Even if we successfully complete an acquisition or establish a joint venture, we may not be able to successfully integrate the acquired businesses or assets or cooperate successfully with the joint venture partner.
-For example, in December 2014 we disposed our 52% equity interest in Chang'an Hospital which we acquired in 2012, in order to fully concentrate on building a nationwide network of diagnosis and treatment centers and hospitals.
+Ltd. ("Concord Cancer Hospital").
+In January 2016, we acquired 100% equity interest in Beijing Century Friendship and an additional 55% equity interest in Beijing Proton Medical Center.
+The identification of suitable acquisition targets or joint venture candidates can be difficult, time consuming and costly, and we may not be able to successfully capitalize on identified opportunities.
+We may not be able to continue to grow our business as anticipated if we are unable to successfully integrate potential acquisitions in the future.
+Even if we successfully complete an acquisition or establish a joint venture, we may not be able to successfully integrate the acquired businesses or assets or cooperate in 2012, in order to fully concentrate on building a nationwide network of diagnosis and treatment centers and hospitals.
 Integration of acquired businesses or assets or cooperation with joint venture partners can be expensive, time consuming and may strain our resources.
-Such integration or cooperation could also require significant a
+Such integration or cooperation could also require significant attention from our management team, which may divert key members of our management's focus from other important aspects of our businesses.